-Present a Workshop, Symposia or Panel Discussion at this year’s 25th Annual Conference in Cleveland, Ohio.
+Present a Workshop, Symposium or Panel Discussion at this year’s 25TH ANNUAL CONFERENCE in CLEVELAND, OHIO

 The theme of this year’s 25th Annual Conference is Recognizing and Sustaining Conservation Success.
 Proposals for education and training programs including workshops, symposia and panel discussions are invited.
 The Wildlife Society invites proposals related to all aspects of wildlife ecology, management and conservation.

 Click here to download the PDF call.

 The Wildlife Society will hold its 25th Annual Conference in Cleveland, Ohio, October 7-11, 2018.
 Proposals for education and training programs including workshops, symposia and panel discussions are invited.
 The Wildlife Society invites proposals related to all aspects of wildlife ecology, management, policy, human dimensions and conservation.
 The plenary theme for the 2018 conference is Recognizing and Sustaining Conservation Success.

 Symposia are comprised of a series of presentations that address aspects of a single topic.
 Organizers can request sessions that are 5, 10, or 15 talks in duration.
 Each talk is 20-minutes.
 Symposia may include panel discussions as part of their session.
 Symposia are scheduled to run concurrently with other conference sessions.
 Attendance is open to all conference registrants.

 Panel Discussions are a forum for interactive discussion of a topic among a panel of experts and an interested audience.
 Typically, a panel of four to eight speakers makes introductory remarks.
 The audience is then invited to make comments and question the panel.
 Panel discussions are scheduled for 100 minutes and will run concurrently with other conference sessions.
 Attendance is open to all conference registrants.